jackkboyd/Lifting-Project/README.md

 ### 1. Excel to S3
 - The first step in the pipeline is moving my local Excel file to an S3 bucket.
 - This is completed with a combination of Task Scheduler, batch scripts, and Python scripts.
-- **Goal:** Establish S3 as the true starting point for the project.
+- The goal of this is to establish S3 as the true starting point for the project.

 ### 2. S3 to Postgres
 - Python scripts pick up the latest Excel file on S3 and upload it to PostgreSQL.